 Alexander Binns is an organist, conductor, accompanist and teacher based in London, the Midlands and Yorkshire, UK, and was described by the Organ Magazine as ‘one of our finest young players’.
-He has recently taken up the position of Director of Music at Derby Cathedral and is the youngest Cathedral Director of Music in England.
-At the Cathedral he is responsible for the operation of Derby Cathedral Music Department, for directing the Cathedral Choir for five to six choral services each week as well as for concerts, broadcasts, recordings and tours.
-A particular highlight of his work in Derby was directing the music for the installation of the Right Reverend Libby Lane as eighth Bishop of Derby.
-Outside of the Cathedral Alexander is Musical Director of the Derventio Choir in Allestree, is Secretary of RSCM Derbyshire and on the committee of the Derby and District Organists’ Association.
+In 2019 he took up the position of Director of Music at Derby Cathedral and is the youngest Cathedral Director of Music in England.
+At the Cathedral he is responsible for the operation of the flourishing Music Department and for directing the Cathedral Choir for five to six choral services each week as well as for concerts, broadcasts, recordings and tours.
+Since his arrival, he has established a professional ‘back row’ of Lay Clerks and launched a Music and Choral Outreach project, which takes the Cathedral’s tradition of musical excellence into the community.
+Particular highlights of his work in Derby have been directing the music for the installation of the Right Reverend Libby Lane as eighth Bishop of Derby and the Friends of Cathedral Music National Gathering.
+Outside of the Cathedral Alexander is Musical Director of the Derventio Choir in Allestree, is Area Team Leader of RSCM Derbyshire and is the Vice Chair of the Derby and District Organists’ Association.

 Prior to moving to Derby Alexander was Assistant Director of Music at St Edmundsbury Cathedral, where he was the principal organist for Cathedral services, director of the St Edmundsbury Singers and organiser of the lunchtime concert series.
 Alexander premiered the new work Before Action by David Fawcett (winner of the 2018 Composition Competition) with James Thomas and St Edmundsbury Cathedral Choir for the Suffolk Commemoration of Armistice and can be heard on St Edmundsbury Cathedral Choir’s latest CD, ‘Make we Merry’, a recording of Christmas music on the Priory label.
 Whilst at St Edmundsbury Alexander also held the positions of Musical Director of the Hedingham Singers and Accompanist of Phoenix Singers and was Secretary to RSCM Suffolk and a council member of the Suffolk Organists’ Association.